codecapsules-io/codecapsules-docs/docs/tutorials/build-hex-color-identifier.md

 ![Hex Color identifier cover](../assets/tutorials/hex-color-identifier/hex-identifier.jpg)

 Docker provides containers to run applications in isolation.
-Among other benefits of this architecture, one is allowing applications on the same server to run independently reducing the likelihood of having a single point of failure in your project.
+Among other benefits of this architecture, one is allowing applications on the same server to run independently, reducing the likelihood of having a single point of failure in your project.

-In this tutorial we’ll be looking at how to build a Hex Colour Identifier API with PHP using the Laravel framework.
-After which we will containerize the application using Docker before shipping it to production on Code Capsules.
+In this tutorial, we’ll build a hex color identifier API with PHP using the Laravel framework, containerize the application using Docker, then ship it to production on Code Capsules.

 Here’s an example of a response we might get after querying the API.